Lesson video

 There are three types of cone cells.

 And which of these cells are found on the retina?
-Both.

-These colours trigger the R cone cells.
+These colors trigger the R cone cells.

-These are the ones that R detects, notices, and sends signals to the brain about.
+These are the ones that R detects, notices and sends signals to the brain about.

-So you can see, for example, the G cells.
+So you can see, for example, the G cells, they're not just detecting green, they can detect some blue and yellow as well.

-People who have a colour vision deficiency, which is often called colorblindness, they either have only two kinds of cone cells, so they're missing one of them on their retina, or it can be that one of the kinds of cone cell doesn't work properly, doesn't quite send the right signals to the brain.
+People who have a color vision deficiency, which is often called colorblindness, they either have only two kinds of cone cells, so they're missing one of them on their retina, or it can be that one of the kinds of cone cell doesn't work properly, doesn't quite send the right signals to the brain.

 And most commonly, it would be the G cells, that the most common kind of colorblindness is where people's G cells are not functioning normally.